|

 In a conversation with Noranti it becomes apparent that the aliens are bad

-Tarkans, and she asks Chiana to radio the Freedom fighters to tell them
+Tarkans, and she asks Chiana to radio the Freedom fighters to tell them that

 they are being robbed.
-Meanwhile down below, Rygel is being tortured by
+Meanwhile down below, Rygel is being tortured by the

 boss alien to find out where the other are.
 Crichton tries to rescue Rygel,